-Before Christianity there was Stoicism, an ancient Greek philosophy whose tenets—such as monotheism and belief a rational plan for the Universe—anticipated Christian theology in many ways.
+Before Christianity, there was Stoicism, an ancient Greek philosophy whose tenets—such as monotheism and belief in a rational plan for the Universe—anticipated Christian theology in many ways.

-He has studied philosophy, studied Aristotle and Plato, and, of course, is a faithful student of the Old Testament.
+He had studied philosophy—Aristotle and Plato, and of course, was a faithful student of the Old Testament.
 We find in his writings an attempt to integrate systematically the thought of the major Greek philosophers and the scriptural truths of the Old Testament.

-To be a Hellenized Jew at the time of the life of Jesus Christ is, among other considerations, to be a scholar—someone who has perhaps gone to Athens, but who has in any case regarded the ideas taught in Athens as the apex of philosophical wisdom.
+To be a Hellenized Jew at the time of the life of Jesus Christ, among other considerations, was to be a scholar—someone who had perhaps gone to Athens, but in any case, regarded the ideas taught in Athens as the apex of philosophical wisdom.

-Hellenistic Jews—Diaspora Jews who had adopted the language and culture of the hellenistic world.
-Contrasted with the Hebraic Jews who remained in Judea and spoke Hebrew.
+Hellenistic Jews—Diaspora Jews who had adopted the language and culture of the hellenistic world, is contrasted with the Hebraic Jews who remained in Judea and spoke Hebrew.

 Even in Philo’s time, Athens remains the brightest spot on every scholar’s map.
-Once there, the visiting scholar sees not merely the statues and classical architecture.
-One also breathes the vapors and hears the resonances of that illustrious but now long bygone time.
+Once there, the visiting scholar saw not merely the statues and classical architecture, but one also breathes the vapors and hears the resonances of that illustrious but now long bygone time.

-The schools of Athens are still the best.
-Alexandria has a great library, no doubt, but it is essentially a center for research, far less part of the living and long debate conducted with vigor in Athens at that very time.
+The schools in Athens are still the best.
+Alexandria has a great library, no doubt, but it is essentially a center for research, far less part of the living and long debate conducted with vigor in Athens at that time.

-Now, when the early “Jewish Christians” begin the formation of what will come to be called Christianity, their appeals are within a philosophically competitive context that includes Stoicism at its center.
+When the early “Jewish Christians” began the formation of what will be called Christianity, their appeals are within a philosophically competitive context that includes Stoicism at its center.

 St. Paul addresses his letters to people in the vast Roman world as he travels from jurisdiction to jurisdiction.
-He will confront not only peoples whose practices vary widely, whose own native ideas and theological convictions are of a sort that one would never have found in Athens or in Rome, but also those who have developed and refined intelligence and philosophical sophistication recently by studying in Athens.
+He confronts not only peoples whose practices vary widely, whose own native ideas and theological convictions are of a sort that one would never have found in Athens or Rome, but also those who had a developed and refined intelligence and philosophical sophistication, recently, by studying in Athens.
 It is not surprising, then, that one of the characteristics of early Christian teaching is this transparent desire to establish the articles of faith, as it were, the teachings of the “true religion” on a foundation that is intellectually satisfying, intellectually rich, and convincing.

-Thus, it is not surprising that in Paul’s own writings, one will find ideas drawn from Stoic teaching.
+Thus, it is not surprising that in Paul’s writings, one will find ideas drawn from Stoic teaching.
 He was surely exposed to it in his native Tarsus, and it is voiced without attribution in his reflections on the natural world and its ordering.
-Consider 1 Corinthians 11:14.
+Consider 1 Corinthians 11:14:

 Indeed, that Stoicism was recognized as perhaps the worthiest adversary is clear from the arguments of the early fathers of the church against such ideas as the physicality of God.
-The running battle against such pagan notions will bring out some of the more discerning elements in early Christian philosophy as produced by such figures as Tertullian and Origen, the former actually citing Zeno and Cleanthes favorably.
+The running battle against such pagan notions brings out some of the more discerning elements in early Christian philosophy, produced by such figures as Tertullian—citing Zeno and Cleanthes favorably—and Origen.

-Now, again, these debts and debates were inevitable and productive.
+Again, these debts and debates were inevitable and productive.
 The early fathers of the church had to reconcile the teachings of the church, the message contained in the life of Christ himself, with a philosophy respected as one of the great achievements of human thought, even if it was “pagan” thought.
 There should not be, therefore, an unbridgeable distance between the lessons of faith and the lessons of philosophy; the two are hopelessly incompatible.
-So there is much intellectual energy devoted to having the philosophical light brought to bear on the authority of faith.
-Given the historical period in which these developments are taking place, it is Stoic philosophy that must provide the bridge, or at least the major planks of any bridge, that will lead to the central tenets of Christianity.
+There was much intellectual energy devoted to having the philosophical light brought to bear on the authority of faith.
+Given the historical period in which these developments are taking place, it is Stoic philosophy that must provide the bridge, or at least the major planks of any bridge, that lead to the central tenets of Christianity.

-Let us consider, then, some of the features of Stoicism that might have been promulgated at the time of the Jewish Christians, as these might be incorporated into the writings of Philo and others, seeing a mission similar to the one Philo had set for himself.
-Now, there are obvious points of compatibility, but also problem areas that have to be dealt with.
+Consider, then, some of the features of Stoicism that might have been promulgated at the time of the Jewish Christians.
+These might be incorporated into the writings of Philo and others, seeing a mission similar to the one Philo had set for himself.
+There are obvious points of compatibility, but also problem areas that have to be dealt with.

-First, the Stoics.
-For the Stoics, in any case, what might be called the “God of the Stoics” is not a personal being concerned with human welfare as such, but a powerful “divine fire” of sorts, working through physical and material modes of operation.
-Nonetheless, this force or power is rational in its essential nature, and immortal.
-Now, in this account, the defining feature of the creative power of the universe is its inexhaustibility and its rationality.
+First, for the Stoics, what might be called the “God of the Stoics” was not a personal being concerned with human welfare as such, but a powerful “divine fire” of sorts, working through physical and material modes of operation.
+Nonetheless, this force or power is rational in its essential nature and immortal.
+In this account, the defining feature of the creative power of the universe is its inexhaustibility and its rationality.

 Stoicism offers the obvious proofs for this—consider only the lawfulness of the cosmos itself.
 In Stoic teaching, particularly later Stoic teaching, knowledge of this kind of divine influence is one of the very preconceptions that a rational being has.

-This is a very important point.
-Recall Aristotle’s claim that if the art of shipbuilding were in the wood, we’d have ships by nature.
-Well, what the Stoics are getting at with this notion of a concept of a divine being part of our very intuitive resources—that belief in such a being is sort of built in—what they are getting at is that a rational being, recognizing the orderliness and lawfulness of the cosmos, must match that up, without further deliberation, with the notion of some rational agency behind it.
+This is an important point.
+Recall that Aristotle claimed that if the art of shipbuilding were in the wood, we’d have ships by nature.
+What the Stoics were getting at with the concept of a divine being as part of our very intuitive resources—that belief in such a being as built in—is that a rational being, recognizing the orderliness and lawfulness of the cosmos, must match that up, without further deliberation, with the notion of some rational agency behind it.
 You could not get anything of this sort accidentally.

 This is an intuitive conception, natural to the ordinary percipient, who is already a rational being.
-Such a being, seeing the world and the heavens, immediately understands that this just didn’t come from nothing.
-So again, one need only consult the intuitive resources present in all human beings to ground a belief in a rational plan for the cosmos.
+Such a being, seeing the world and the heavens, immediately understands that the world didn’t spring from nothing.
+Again, one need only consult the intuitive resources present in all human beings to ground a belief in a rational plan for the cosmos.

 Reconciling Competing Views

 How are we to reconcile the competing views?
 It is not a compromise solution but a radically new idea—namely that of God becoming incarnated in the form of a human being who will teach lessons and serve as a living example for a distracted human race, to be redeemed through his sacrifice.
-Here is God-made man, which is to say, the immaterial incarnating itself materially in order to realize or further guarantee what on a Stoic account might be regarded as the Logos.
+Here is God made man, which is to say, the immaterial incarnating itself materially to realize or further guarantee what on a Stoic account might be regarded as the Logos.